Musicians of the Titanic: Jock Hume

 John Law "Jock" Hume (9 August 1890 – 15 April 1912) was a Scottish violinist.
 Hume was born on 9 August 1890 in Dumfries, Scotland and lived with his parents at 42 George Street, Dumfries.
 He had already played on at least five ships before the Titanic, and was recruited to play on its maiden voyage due to his good reputation as a musician.

 Hume spent the winter of 1910/1911 in Kingston, Jamaica, where he performed in the Orchestra for the Constant Spring Hotel, a grand resort of the time.
 Future Titanic cellist John Woodward was also a member of the Constant Spring Orchestra.
 During his four months in Jamaica, Hume entered a relationship with barmaid Ethel McDonald.
 Hume left Jamaica in April 1911, and Ethel gave birth to their child, Keith Neville McDonald Hume, in November 1911.

-He boarded the Titanic on Wednesday 10 April 1912 in Southampton.
+He boarded the Titanic on Wednesday, 10 April 1912 in Southampton.
 His ticket number was 250654, the ticket for all the members of Hartley's orchestra.
 His cabin was in the second class quarters.

-Hume was 21 years old when he died and his fiancée, Mary Costin, was pregnant with his child.
+Hume was 21 years old when he died and his fiancée, Mary Costin, was pregnant with his child, a daughter named Johnann Hume Costin.
 His body was recovered by the CS Mackay-Bennett, and was passed into the care of John Henry Barnstead who arranged for his burial in grave 193 of the designated Titanic plot at Fairview Lawn Cemetery, Halifax, Nova Scotia, Canada, on 8 May 1912.
 A memorial was erected for Hume and Thomas Mullin (third class steward) in Dock Park, Dumfries.
-It reads:

-In memory of John Law Hume, a member of the band and Thomas Mullin, steward, natives of these towns who lost their lives in the wreck of the White Star Liner Titanic which sank in mid-Atlantic on the 14th day of April 1912.
-They died at the post of duty.

 Hume and the other members of Hartley's orchestra all belonged to the Amalgamated British Musicians Union and were employed by a Liverpool music agency, C. W. & F. N. Black, which supplied musicians for Cunard and the White Star Line.
 On 30 April 1912, Hume's father, Andrew, received the following note from the agency: